-You know you have gotten old when your medicine cabinet has filled with medicine.
+You know you have gotten old when your medicine cabinet is filled with medicine.

 My cabinet, which once held no more than a toothbrush, is now home to a bewildering array of orange bottles with white caps and unpronounceable labels.